 Mullein is rarely cultivated in the herbalist's garden as it is a common wild volunteer that seemingly sprouts up out of nowhere (lucky for those of us who gratefully use it for medicine).
 The name is thought to come from the Latin word for soft, "mollis," referring to the fuzzy leaves.

-Historically, mullein leaf tea has been used for respiratory ailments, helping to soothe simple sore throats, coughs and colds, as well as discomforts associated with pneumonia, bronchitis and tuberculosis.
+Historically, mullein leaf tea has been used for respiratory ailments, helping to soothe simple sore throats, coughs and colds.
 The lost art of employing the herbal poultice could be revived by seeing how comforting this herb is on any issues associated with the chest and back.
 A mashed poultice of the leaf or concentrated tea compress can also be applied to skin to support wound healing, soothe bruises and irritations.
 The hairs on the fresh plant may be irritating to sensitive skin; making tea or mashing the leaves will calm this problem.
 Traditionally, oral use of the tea is was found to be supportive for respiratory, joint and circulatory health.
 It's mildly bitter flavor reveals its benefit in a variety of digestive discomforts.
 The tea may also be used as a sitz bath for rectal or perineal discomfort following childbirth.

 If using the leaf, harvest them in the fall of the first year.
 The second season of growth produces the flowers, offering yellow blossoms that are edible, mildly sweet and mucilaginous; they are delicious in salads.
 The dried flowers can be infused with olive oil and is a classic remedy for ear discomforts at any age.
 The flower stalk can reach 4 to 8 feet high.
 Dating back to Roman times the dried stalks were dipped in animal fat and used as torches, denoting the name "candlewick plant."
 Other names include flannel leaf, bunny ears, Jacob's staff, and many more.